gledong12/Email-subscribe-system/README.md

     * `CheckingSubscriberView` : The function is that show full or subscription category userlist.
     * `SendingMailView` : The function is sending mail to all subscribed users.
     * `GetSendingListView` : The funtion is look up the sent email list
+    * `DeleteEmailView` : The funtion is delete the email
     * `CheckShippingHistoryView` : The function is mailing History inquiry
 * `user` : Include API feature code related to the user
-    * `Signup` : The function is to sign up for membership.
+    * `SignupView` : The function is to sign up for membership.
-    * `Signin` : The function issues tokens to users who have successfully logged in.
+    * `SigninView` : The function issues tokens to users who have successfully logged in.
 * `Dockerfile` : Files that record packages, environment variables, etc. that need to be installed in a container
 * `docker-compose.yml` : Files for operating multiple containers (api, db) at a time
 * `requirements.txt` : Define libraries required for development and deployment